callezenwaka/fair_challenge/Notes.md

 ### TASK DESCRIPTION

-- [x] Check the Figma at the bottom of this page and build the Frontend reveal experience for the user.
+:white_check_mark: - Check the Figma at the bottom of this page and build the Frontend reveal experience for the user.
-- [x] You will need to display 4 images.
+:white_check_mark: - You will need to display 4 images.
 Each of them will be blurred in the beginning.
 When hovering over the image, the text ‘CLICK TO REVEAL’ should appear on top of the cursor.
 When clicking, the image becomes gradually unblurred (the transition time should be 1500ms).

 ### **TECH STACK**

 **FRONTEND**

-- [x] To be done in React.js or Next.js with Typescript.
+:white_check_mark: - To be done in React.js or Next.js with Typescript.
-- [x] Styling using Tailwind CSS.
+:white_check_mark: - Styling using Tailwind CSS.
 Responsive design is a must, and Tailwind makes this fairly easy.
-- [x] Big plus if you use any known query libraries such as Apollo or React Query.
+:white_check_mark: - Big plus if you use any known query libraries such as Apollo or React Query.
-- [x] There should be a clear separation of all functional components.
+:white_check_mark: - There should be a clear separation of all functional components.
 Special types and interfaces should be defined when possible.
-- [x] (Recommended) Using GraphQL
+:white_check_mark: - (Recommended) Using GraphQL

 **BACKEND**

-- [x] To be done in Nest.js with Typescript.
+:white_check_mark: - To be done in Nest.js with Typescript.
-- [x] You can define a PostgreSQL database to store any relevant data for this task.
+:white_check_mark: - You can define a PostgreSQL database to store any relevant data for this task.
-- [x] For Task 1, we recommend using nodemailer to send the emails.
+:white_check_mark: - For Task 1, we recommend using nodemailer to send the emails.
-- [x] (Recommended) Using GraphQL
+:white_check_mark: - (Recommended) Using GraphQL